xenova/chat-downloader/README.md

 # Chat Replay Downloader
-## Retrieve YouTube/Twitch chat for past broadcasts/VODs.
+A simple tool used to retrieve YouTube/Twitch chat from past broadcasts/VODs.
+No authentication needed!

 ### Requirements:
 Please run `pip install -r requirements.txt` to ensure you have the necessary dependencies.